Time Travel Adventure Books for Middle School

 Any event that occurs in the universe has to involve both space and time.

 If you could travel on a beam of light, time slows down and distances tend to shorten, particularly if you are near a massive object like a sun or planet.

 The plot is thus: humans a thousand years in the future time travel back in time to capture pairs of animals now extinct so that they may be eventually be returned to future earth for repopulation after Cataclysm.
-It seems that humans have destroyed the earth and killed off every last species of animals in our not so distance future during a bad time called Cataclysm but can easily be imagined as nuclear disaster.
-Only Noah’s family is allowed to time travel back for the animal rescue mission but it’s a dangerous job, more so because of Haon who wants this repopulation of earth’s animals plan to fail.
+It seems that humans have destroyed the earth and killed off every last species of animals in our not-so-distant future during a bad time called Cataclysm but can easily be imagined as a nuclear disaster.
+Only Noah’s family is allowed to time travel back for the animal rescue mission but it’s a dangerous job, more so because Haon who wants this repopulation of earth’s animals plans to fail.

 Like the blockbuster Riordan series, Noah Zarc has comrades (namely his siblings) plus a friend that he picks up along the way when he returns to the Ice Age, but this adventure is largely conducted without adult help.
 In fact, it’s the adults that need rescuing.
 Fast-paced and well written, Noah Zarc is perfect for any Percy Jackson or Maximum Ride fan who needs a new series to embrace.
 At least, I hope this becomes a series.
 I think it will!